 The goal of treatment is to control chest pain and prevent a heart attack.
 A medicine called nitroglycerin can relieve an episode of pain.

-Your health care provider may prescribe other medications to prevent chest pain.
+Your health care provider may prescribe other medicines to prevent chest pain.
 You may need a type of medicine called a calcium channel blocker or a long-acting nitrate long-term.
-Your doctor may also prescribe a short-acting nitrate to use during an episode of chest pain.
+Your provider may also prescribe a short-acting nitrate to use during an episode of chest pain.

-Beta-blockers are another type of medication that may be used.
-However, beta-blockers may make the condition worse, and may be harmful if used with cocaine.
+Beta-blockers are another type of medicine that is used with other coronary artery problems.
+However, beta-blockers may make this condition worse, and may be particularly harmful if used with cocaine.

 Coronary artery spasm is a chronic condition.
-However, treatment usually helps control symptoms.
+However, treatment most often helps control symptoms.

 Immediately call your local emergency number (such as 911) or go to the hospital emergency room if you have a history of angina and the crushing or squeezing chest pain is not relieved by nitroglycerin.
 The pain may be due to a heart attack.
 Rest and nitroglycerin do not completely relieve the pain of a heart attack.

 A heart attack is a medical emergency.
-If you have symptoms of a heart attack, seek immediate medical help.
+If you have symptoms of a heart attack, seek medical help right away.

-Take measures to reduce your risk of atherosclerosis.
+Take steps to reduce your risk of atherosclerosis.
 This includes not smoking, eating a low-fat diet, and increasing exercise.

 Reviewed By: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.